ljdursi/go-model-service/README.md

 `$ swagger generate server -A variant-service swagger.yml`

 The backend can now be implemented by modifying the endpoint handlers in `restapi/configure_<server-name>.go`.
 The connection to the data backend is made in these handlers.
 Other configuration such as middleware setup is also written in this file, in its respective methods.

+###### Adding New Paths

+To prevent overwrite of the backend implementation, the `restapi/configure_<server-name>.go` file is not re-generated if it already exists.
+Therefore, if new paths are added in the `swagger.yml` file, new handlers for those paths will not be automatically generated into the existing `restapi/configure_<server-name>.go` file.
+Moving the existing file to a different directory will allow swagger to generate the configuration file with the up-to-date set of handlers upon the next call of `swagger generate server`.
+The two copies of the file can then be reconciled to include both the new handlers and the previously-implemented ones.

 ##### Boilerplate Code and Directory Structure